Climate Change Leadership

 Climate Change Leadership hosts the Zennström Visiting Professorship in Climate Change Leadership.

-The Zennström Professorship in Climate Change Leadership is a ten year series of visiting professorships co-funded by generous donations from Zennström Philanthropies, founded by Niklas Zennström, Uppsala University alumnus, and his wife Katherine Zennström.
+The Zennström Professorship in Climate Change Leadership is a ten year series of visiting professorships co-funded by generous donations from Zennström Philanthropies, founded by Niklas Zennström, Uppsala University alumnus, and his wife Catherine Zennström.
 Over the past six years, there have been four visiting professors, Doreen Stabinsky, Kevin Anderson, Keri Facer and Stefania Barca, who have respectively brought to Uppsala University:

 - Questions of climate justice and student participation in international negotiations;